noamraph/nix-pills/pills/04-basics-of-language.md

     nix-repl> let a = builtins.div 4 0; b = 6; in b
     6

-Since `a` is not needed, there\'s no error about division by zero, because the expression is not in need to be evaluated.
-That\'s why we can have all the packages defined on demand, yet have access to specific packages very quickly.
+Since `a` is not needed, there's no error about division by zero, because the expression is not in need to be evaluated.
+That's why we can have all the packages defined on demand, yet have access to specific packages very quickly.

 ## Next pill

 \...we will talk about functions and imports.
-In this pill I\'ve tried to avoid function calls as much as possible, otherwise the post would have been too long.
+In this pill I've tried to avoid function calls as much as possible, otherwise the post would have been too long.